ahpohl/plotpot/README.rst

        pip install plotpot

-If all goes well you should be able to type ``plotpot.py`` and get a usage message without errors about missing packages.
+If all goes well you should be able to type ``plotpot`` and get a usage message without errors about missing packages.

 Usage
 -----

-Plotpot.py has the ability to export the raw data in `csv format <https://en.wikipedia.org/wiki/Comma-separated_values>`__ for further processing with e.g. `Microcal
+Plotpot has the ability to export the raw data in `csv format <https://en.wikipedia.org/wiki/Comma-separated_values>`__ for further processing with e.g. `Microcal
 Origin <http://www.originlab.com/>`__ or similar software.